MIbnEKhalid/SMP-Unity/README.md

 1. **Clone the Repository**

-   Open a terminal, and run this magic command:
+   Open a terminal, and run this command:

    ```bash
    git clone https://github.com/your-username/your-repo.git